oluseguncodess/learning-javascript/documentation.md

 ## Prototype and Inheritance
 Prototypes is the way that Javascript inherits features(methods) from one another.
 Every object has a prototype property.

+You can implement prototype inheritance using `Object.create()` method.

 ### Prototype chaining
 Apparently 😂, when you create an object literal in Javascript.
 The object you created is also an instance(object) of an object constructor